Arethusa Cirque Hike: The Best EASY Trail for Larches

 Arethusa Cirque is one of Kananaskis Country’s hidden gems, a beautiful 4.5 km loop nestled beneath dramatic peaks that weaves through forests, meadows, and the rocky remains of ancient glaciers.

 Not as well-known as neighboring Ptarmigan or Pocaterra Cirques, but equally spectacular, Arethusa Cirque offers an incredibly rewarding experience for relatively low effort.
 The short distance makes this hike accessible to both novice and experienced hikers, and we consider it one of the easier Kananaskis hikes you can enjoy.
-With varied terrain and sweeping panoramas that provide an unforgettable adventure in the Rockies, all members of the fam will enjoy this one!
+With varied terrain and sweeping panoramas that provide an unforgettable adventure in the Rockies, all members of the family will enjoy this one!

 That’s not to say that Arethusa Cirque is an unheard of hike, by any means.
 Once the road through Highwood Pass opens in June, plenty of people get out to enjoy this beautiful part of the park.
 Arethusa Cirque is exceptionally beautiful during the last few weeks of September and the beginning of October, thanks to its thousands of larches in the valley.